 The morning after the storm, we found the source of the banging we heard against the guest bathroom window:

 This, along with several large branches that broke off of our trees and the loss of everything in our fridge, was the only damage we had to deal with.
-Considering there are people with entire trees sitting in their living rooms, we are so thankful that we got off easily!
+Considering there are people with entire trees sitting in their living rooms and roofs that will need to be repaired by a professional at Blue Ladder Roofing of Noblesville, we are so thankful that we got off easily!
 I think everyone around here is a little shaken (and annoyed) with the storms this year.
-Hopefully we’ve seen the worst of it!
+Hopefully we've seen the worst of it!